smuellerDD/leancrypto/README.md

 all tested, naturally).

-To perform testing of the Linux kernel module of leancrypto, insmod the module `leancrypto.ko` followed by insmoding all remaining kernel modules found in the `linux_kernel` directory and review the kernel log via `dmesg`.
+To perform testing of the Linux kernel module of leancrypto, insmod the module `leancrypto.ko` followed by insmod'ing all remaining kernel modules found in the `linux_kernel` directory and review the kernel log via `dmesg`.
 After completion of testing, these modules can be removed.